 |Inactivity and obesity ||Overweight and obesity increase at alarming rate; diabetes and hypertension increase; decline in smoking rates levels off; a minority of the population meets physical activity recommendations ||38 ||CHD, stroke, and congestive heart failure, peripheral vascular disease |

 The age of pestilence and famine is marked by malnutrition, infectious diseases, and high infant and child mortality that are offset by high fertility.
-Tuberculosis, dysentery, cholera, and ...
+Tuberculosis, dysentery, ...